 In arranging for the conduct of Working with Children Checks and National Criminal History Checks, CSIRO will at all times comply with its legal obligations, including those relating to procedural fairness and natural justice and those set out in the Privacy Act 1988 (Cth).

 CSIRO is committed to the privacy of all volunteers and will use their personal information in accordance with the Privacy Act 1988 (Cth), including in accordance with this privacy statement.

 For suitability checks volunteers’ personal information will be collected directly by the Working with Children Check authority in the relevant jurisdiction and by the Australian Federal Police ('AFP') for National Criminal History Checks when volunteers complete the relevant forms.
-These agencies will provide STEM Professionals in Schools volunteers with their own privacy policies at the time volunteers are asked to provide their personal information.
+These agencies will provide SPS volunteers with their own privacy policies at the time volunteers are asked to provide their personal information.
 CSIRO will liaise with these agencies to facilitate the process, may provide volunteers with the relevant AFP suitability check forms, and will receive notification from these agencies about the progress and outcome of volunteers’ applications.
 CSIRO does not conduct the suitability checks itself and does not hold any of the information volunteers submit to these agencies.
 However, to assist the AFP checking process, we will collect volunteers’ completed suitability check forms and drivers licence and /or passport information to pass on the AFP (to enable AFP check to be conducted).
 CSIRO will destroy such information after three months.

 The National Police Certificate and Working with Children Checks will not be retained by CSIRO once a decision has been made regarding an individual’s suitability to work with children.
 CSIRO will retain the following information regarding our decisions in relation to each volunteer: